Originally published on October 17, 2017.

 The few states that have attempted to enact comprehensive regulations, including New York's much maligned "BitLicense" scheme, has resulted in an exodus of blockchain and virtual currency businesses from states attempting to treat all virtual currency operators identically with traditional money transmitters that are better equipped to deal with an overly restrictive regulatory framework.
 There is a proposal pending within the NY State Assembly to replace the BitLicense with a more innovation-friendly framework, and indeed, many states are attempting to enact crypto-friendly regulations in an attempt to entice entrepreneurs to move to their state.
 Accordingly, in what is perhaps the most important state regulatory development in this Update, Wyoming enacted a series of regulations that, among other things, exempts "Utility Tokens" from state securities regulation and virtual currencies from state money transmission laws.
 Wyoming's law, at least with regard to its take on the application of state securities regulation, likely offers only theoretical comfort to those wishing to issue "Utility Tokens" through an Initial Coin Offering since Federal Securities Law (and the SEC's recent informal announcement that all tokens may, in fact, be securities), takes precedent over state law.

 The authors of this article are hopeful that over the next several years states will begin to craft regulation that balances the dual needs of protecting consumers from businesses operating in the fledgling industry while also promoting continued innovation by not saddling virtual currency businesses with regulatory burdens that make it financially impractical to operate.
 One attempt to craft such legislation has been proposed by the Uniform Law Commission, which in July 2017 introduced a model Regulation of Virtual Currency Businesses Act.
-The model legislation has had provisions adopted by a few states, including Hawaii and has been supported by the American Bar Association, but has not been fully implemented by any state.
-The model legislation is subject to criticism, but is instructive of the types of considerations legislatures need to address when attempting to regulate the industry and provides a suggestive common sense definitions of "virtual currency" and the types of activities or economic thresholds that could be implemented for "virtual currency business activity" so as to not drive away innovation from the state or punish personal or low-stakes use of the technology.
+The model legislation had been adopted by a few states, including Hawaii and has been supported by the American Bar Association, but after receiving criticism from states like Wyoming and Missouri over its model legislation, the ULC asked states to hold off on enacting its model rules to allow the Commission time to further study the issue.
+The debate over the ULC is emblematic of the differences of opinion on the best way to enact legislation addressing blockchain and virtual currency technologies and the challenges of even reaching legislative consensus over fundamental concepts such as the definitions of "virtual currency" or the types of activities or economic thresholds that could be implemented for "virtual currency business activity."

 This article attempts to outline the range of regulations or guidance provided by the states with regard to virtual currency regulations or blockchain specific technologies.
 Because the law is rapidly developing we will try to update it quarterly to address new regulations or case law impacting the industry.